userver-framework/userver/scripts/docs/en/userver/functional_testing.md

 Testsuite functions reference could be found at @ref userver_testsuite.

+@anchor SERVICE_CONFIG_HOOKS
 #### Service config generation

-`pytest_userver` uses config.yaml and config_vars.yaml passed to pytest to generate services configs.
+`pytest_userver` modifies static configs `config.yaml` and `config_vars.yaml`
-`pytest_userver` provides a way to modify this configs before startings service.
+passed to pytest before starting the userver based service.

-You can declare `USERVER_CONFIG_HOOKS` variable in your pytest-plugin it is list of functions or pytest-fixtures that are run before config is written to disk.
+To apply additional modifications to the static config files declare `USERVER_CONFIG_HOOKS` variable in your pytest-plugin with a list of functions or pytest-fixtures that should be run before config is written to disk.
+USERVER_CONFIG_HOOKS values are collected across different files and all the collected functions and fixtures are applied.

 Example usage:

 @snippet samples/grpc_service/tests/conftest.py Prepare configs